UK-Digital-Heart-Project/4D-Flow-Dual-VENC/README.md

 The workflow creates an audit trail of several intermediate results, as well as the final merged PC cine-stack and a short text-mode summary.

 a.
-The motion-corrected low-Venc modulus cine-stack.
+The motion-corrected Low-Venc modulus (cine-stack).

 b.
-The motion-corrected low-Venc PC cine-stack.
+The motion-corrected Low-Venc velocity.

 c.
-The manual shift corrections (as text files) and the displacement fields (as MAT files).
+The motion-corrected fused velocity.

 d.
-Screenshots of each epoch of the modulus and PC acquisition, before and after co-registration, in the format of a volume montage.
+The filtered motion-corrected fused velocity.

 e.
-The merged PC cine-stack.
+The discrepancy between the motion-corrected fused velocity and the High-Venc velocity.

 f.
-The difference between the original high-Venc PC cine-stack and the final merged PC cine-stack - i.e., a "discrepancy" measure.
+The twice-corrected fused velocity (a second adjustment is applied, to the nearest multiple of LowVenc, to correct for interpolation effects at wrapping boundaries).

 g.
+The filtered twice-corrected fused velocity.

+h.
+The residual between the twice-corrected fused velocity and the High-Venc velocity.

+i.
+Co-registration mosaic screenshots, both modulus and phase, before and after co-registration at each epoch.

+i.
+The manual shift corrections (as text files), together with the displacement fields (as MAT files) for the non-rigid co-registration, or the transformation matrices (as MAT files) for the rigid co-registration.

+j.
 A simple text-mode summary.

 Note that the input cine-stacks are sorted according to slice location and trigger time, and that the output cine-stacks are written in the order [ Row, Column, Epoch, Slice ], with the last index varying most slowly according to the MATLAB convention.